 CRITEVENTS: Critical Life Events and the Dynamics of Inequality: Risk, Vulnerability, and Cumulative Disadvantage

-issue, conference presentations, and outreach activities to national and European policymakers and other
+The project team has created academic impact by ongoing dissemination through several high-profile journal articles, conference presentations, and outreach activities to national and European policymakers and other stakeholders.

 Dr T. Leopold

 Dr J. Härkönen